This is a guest post by Murielle Marie

 Then, finally, after almost giving up, and experiencing everything from the technical glitches to making a huge mistake with time zones and letting a fully packed webinar room of more than 200 people wait for me for a couple of hours, I finally understood the mechanics that make webinars sell.
 So, I put to work all that I had finally learned in yet another webinar.
 And what do you know… on the spot, right there and then, my first sales came through the door!

-So, this Quick & Dirty Guide to Selling with Webinars in an Ick Free Way is all about those mechanics, and what makes people buy.
+So, this sleaze free guide to selling with webinars is all about those mechanics, and what makes people buy.

 You might have heard of Amy Porterfield.
 If you haven’t, do check her out.
 That woman knows a lot about webinars!
 She’s the one who reassured me that practice makes perfect, especially when it comes to webinars.
 And although that sounded like a fluffy idea to me at first, I had to learn the truth of it kind of the hard way, going through my rookie webinar sessions until I figured out how to actually do this right.